houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 xrt-lib is the repository of functions that can potentially be shared between xrt-mgmt and xrt-user.

-Alveo platform consists multiple FPGA patitions.
-Each patition has one or more hardware endpoints and metadata associated with it to describe the endpoints.
-This metadata is flat device tree format. xrt-lib relies on OF kernel APIs to unflatten the metadata and overlay the unflattened device tree nodes to system base device tree.
+Alveo platform consists of one or more FPGA partitions.
+Each partition has multiple peripherals (also referred to as endpoints) and metadata to describe the endpoints.
+This metadata is in flat device tree format. xrt-lib relies on OF kernel APIs to un-flatten the metadata and overlay the un-flattened device tree nodes to the system base device tree.

 xrt-mgmt.ko
 ------------

 The xrt-mgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIe device.
-It reads Alveo Plaform partition metadata and creates one or more partitions based on the hardware design. xrt-lib is called to overlay the endpoint nodes to system base tree.
-Eventually, platform devices are generated for each endpoint defined in partition metadata.
+It reads Alveo platform partition metadata and creates one or more partitions based on the hardware design. xrt-lib APIs are called to overlay the endpoint nodes to the system base tree.
+Eventually, platform devices are generated for each endpoint defined in the partition metadata.

 The xrt-mgmt driver uses xrt-lib APIs to manage the life cycle of partitions, which, in turn, manages multiple endpoints (platform devices) generated during partition creation.
 This flexibility allows xrt-mgmt.ko and xrt-lib.ko to support various HW subsystems exposed by different Alveo shells.
-The differences among these Alveo shells is handled in endpoint (platform device) drivers.
+The differences among these Alveo shells is handled in the endpoint (platform device) drivers.
 See :ref:`alveo_platform_overview`.

-The instantiation of specific endpoint drivers is completely data driven based on metadata (mostly in device tree format) found through VSEC capability and inside the firmware files, such as platform xsabin or user xclbin file.
+The instantiation of a specific endpoint driver is completely data driven based on the metadata (in the device tree format).
+The flattened device tree is stored in a xsabin file which is discovered through the PCIe VSEC capability.

 Driver Object Model